naor4n/quotes/README.md

 # quotes-by-author-goodreads
-## Program for generating a randopm quote by the author that is entered

-Quotes are fetched from goodreads
+A Program for generating a randopm quote by the author that is entered Quotes are fetched from goodreads